 Not getting enough sleep can slowly destroy every part of your body.
-That includes your brain and how it functions as well as your immune system and your likelihood of getting sick.
+That includes your brain (think about student mental health) and how it functions as well as your immune system and your likelihood of getting sick.

 Here’s how that can take a toll on your college performance.